antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 ```

 Lastly, the model can be evaluated on actual MAX32690 Evaluation Kit.
-First, flash the board with an evaluation app:
+To do so, first flash the board with an evaluation app:

 ```bash test-skip
 /root/MaximSDK/Tools/OpenOCD/openocd \